square/square-java-sdk/doc/api/catalog.md

 # Search Catalog Items

-Searches for catalog items or item variations by matching supported search attribute values, including custom attribute values, against one or more of the specified query expressions,
+Searches for catalog items or item variations by matching supported search attribute values, including custom attribute values, against one or more of the specified query expressions.

 This (`SearchCatalogItems`) endpoint differs from the [SearchCatalogObjects](#endpoint-Catalog-SearchCatalogObjects) endpoint in the following aspects: